Servi-Car Exhaust (and why getting parts is so frustrating)

 Servi-Car Exhaust Mounting Kit

 The Gas Box Servi-car rear section included one clamp only, and they do not offer any other clamps or hangers.
 I bought an exhaust hanger clamp and bracket kit from 45 Restoration in New York, who sell 45 Solo and Servi-car parts.
 Their clamp kit part # is 65200-51, and fits 1950-1973 Servi-Cars.
 These brackets and clamps come parkerized, so there is no need to paint them unless you want to.

 No matter how much I extended, twisted, and turned the front and rear exhaust sections, I could not get the rear hanger to line up.
 It was short by two inches, so I had to make an additional bracket to make up the difference.

 Included in the exhaust mounting kit was the vertical bracket for the front of the muffler section.
 This is the piece that originally bolts to the back of the battery box.
 Since I'm not using a battery box (my battery is in the cargo box) I had to fabricate an outer clamp to make this hanger work.

 The price of the Gas Box replica exhaust was not much more than the Chinese knock offs, so naturally I was skeptical of the quality.
 But as you can see in the picture below, the welds and fitment are very good.
 All parts are proudly made in the U.S.A.

-Overall, I'm satisfied with the Gas Box exhaust.
-The quality is good, and shipping was two days to me (Ohio to North Carolina).
+Overall, I'm satisfied with the Gas Box Servi-car exhaust.
+The quality is good, and the shipping was two days to me (Ohio to North Carolina).
 Although the fitting was awkward, it wasn't a major deal to correct.